The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

-The wooden gate opened with the tug of her pale hand.
+The wooden gate opened with the tug of Apricot’s pale hand.
 Cars and well-kept shrubbery lined the streets around the Signa family home.
-The shadows from the fixtures under streetlight purpose a constant suspicion of danger.
-“They are coming to my house now,” Apricot whispers under her breath, her eyes darting towards every strange shape.
-Stretching her fingers through her hair she tugs at her roots, the pain steals any hope that this is a bad dream.
-She draws a deep breath, the cool night breeze makes her shiver as it brushes against her skin.
-Strangely enough this brings her comfort as the air is not frigid.
+The shadows from the fixtures under streetlights purpose a constant suspicion of danger.
+“They are coming to my house now,” Apricot whispered under her breath, her eyes darted towards every strange shape.
+Stretching her fingers through her hair, she tugged at her roots, the pain stealing any hope that this was a bad dream.
+The cool night breeze made her shiver as it brushed against her skin.
+Strangely enough, this brought her comfort, as the air was not frigid.

-Apricot had concluded these phantoms caused phenomena in their surroundings.
-Arctic temperatures follow them along with electrical disturbances.
-These two signs satisfied her as guide stones to identify when these beings are near.
-Moving through the night streets, Apricot could not help notice how empty her quiet burrow seems.
+Apricot had concluded these phantoms cause phenomena in their surroundings.
+Arctic temperatures followed them along with electrical disturbances.
+These two signs satisfied her as guiding stones to identify when these beings were near.
+Moving through the night streets, Apricot could not help but notice how empty her quiet burrow seemed.
 As if the civilized world had vanished with the night, like crossing some forbidden threshold.
-All the talk of terrorist attacks must have people scared from going out she figures.
+All the talk of terrorist attacks must have people scared of going out, she figured.

 She stops in the middle of an intersection.
-A convenience store lights the night street shining like a glowing beacon and there it is, the subject of her curiosity.
-Peering through the large store window she notices the magazine rack with a stack of Erie Truth’s Monthly on a lower shelf.
-The store door opens with a synthesized bell.
-“I can’t believe I am doing this,” she mumbles under her breath as her heart pounds with embarrassment.
-Behind the counter, an elderly man gives her a quiet nod acknowledging her presence.
-She waves her hand back to him, a simple but kind gesture of reciprocation.
-She passes by several assorted racks of junk food, a fixture displaying a new gum, and a cooler filled with various soft drinks.
-Glancing over the magazine rack she considers grabbing several hoping to mask her intended purchase.
-Instead she decides to just look through the issues pages.
-She holds the copy reading over the embellished cover as a bead of sweat drips from her nose onto the magazine’s face.
-“Well I can’t go back now,” she says as the splotch seeps into the paper.
+A convenience store lights the night street, shining like a glowing beacon, and there it was, the subject of her curiosity.
+Peering through the large store window, she noticed the magazine rack with a stack of Erie Truth’s Monthly on a lower shelf.
+The store door opened with a synthesized bell.
+“I can’t believe I am doing this,” she mumbled under her breath as her heart pounded with embarrassment.
+Behind the counter, an elderly man gave her a quiet nod, acknowledging her presence.
+She waved back at him, a simple but kind gesture of reciprocation.
+She passed by several assorted racks of junk food, a fixture displaying new gum, and a cooler filled with various soft drinks.
+Glancing over the magazine rack, she considers grabbing several, hoping to mask her intended purchase.
+Instead, she looked through the issues pages.
+She held the copy reading over the embellished cover as a bead of sweat dripped from her nose onto the magazine’s face.
+“Well, I can’t go back now,” she said as the splotch seeps into the paper.

-Apricot tosses the magazine onto the counter flashing a smile at the gruff looking old man.
-“Will this be all for you dear?” he inquires with a professionalism from a time past Apricot admired.
+Apricot tossed the magazine onto the counter, flashing a smile at the gruff-looking old man.
+“Will this be all for you dear?” he inquired with professionalism from a time past Apricot admired.

-“Yeah, weird thing to get at night huh.”
-Apricot submits.
+“Yes, weird thing to get at night huh?”
+Apricot submitted.

 “You don’t say.”
-Apricot senses the heat around her getting more intense.
+Apricot sensed the heat around her getting more intense.
 “You like this place kept warm, huh?” she commented.
 “Perhaps, maybe… no, that is not the pattern.”
 She thought to herself.

-Apricot draws a plastic card from her pocket swiping against the reader.
-The little screen displaying the number of marks being taken out of her account with a short animation to show the transaction going through.
-“75 degrees you say.”
-Apricot hesitates, feeling as though the heat was well over a blistering 120.
+Apricot drew a plastic card from her pocket, swiping against the reader.
+The little screen displayed the number of marks being taken out of her account with a short animation to show the transaction going through.
+“75 degrees, you say.”
+Apricot hesitated, feeling as though the heat was well over a blistering one hundred and twenty.

 “You know now you mention it.
-It is feeling a little warm in here.” the old man offers.
-He raises his hand to his head removing several beads of sweat.
-He walks over to a beam behind the counter looking at a small white box.
-“Nope, the heater is set to 75.
+It is feeling a little warm in here.” the old man offered.
+He raised his hand to his head, removing several beads of sweat.
+He walked over to a beam behind the counter looking at a small white box.
+“Nope, the heater is set to 70.
 It seems cooler over here.
 Must be my dang computer system overheating again.”

-“Yeah, the computer system,” Apricot adds.
-“Maybe temperature changes in general are a signal.”
+“Yeah, the computer system,” Apricot added, reassuring herself.
+“Maybe temperature changes are a signal.”
 Apricot considered.
 “But if that is the case…”

-The older man doddles back over to the counter.
-“Young lady, I am sorry if it caused you any discomfort.” he apologizes handing the magazine to her in a white plastic bag.
+The older man doddled back over to the counter.
+“Young lady, I am sorry if it caused you any discomfort.”
+He apologizes, handing the magazine to her in a white plastic bag.

-“Oh not at all.
+“Oh, not at all.
 It is fine.
 I feel bad for you having to work in this kind of heat.”
-Apricot says.
+Apricot commented.
 “Thank you, sir.”

 “No, no, thank you.
-Now you go enjoy that magazine of yours.” the man says before lowering behind the counter grumbling about unclogging the dust from the computers fan system.
+Now you go enjoy that magazine of yours.” the man said before lowering behind the counter grumbling about unclogging the dust from the computer’s fan system.